bkader/skeleton/docs/metadata.md

 ## What are metadata?
 As their name means, these are additional informations about an existing entity.
 The difference between them and **variables** is that these are kind of permanent informations that do get updated but not as often as variables do.

+For example, you can use metadata to store users phone numbers; address; website; biographies; social links ... etc.
+You can use them to store products prices; products wishlists; users, objects or groups extra details that cannot be put inside their respective tables.

 ## How yo use?
 There are four (**4**) important methods (or functions if you want) that you can use: